 Launching the Event Viewer

 The Event Viewer is designed to help system administrators keep tabs on their computers and troubleshoot problems.
 If there isn’t a problem with your computer, the errors in here are unlikely to be important.
-For example, you’ll often see errors that indicate a program crashed at a specific time, which may have been weeks ago—or that a service failed to start with Windows, but was likely started on a subsequent attempt.
+For example, you’ll often see errors that indicate a program crashed at a specific time—which may have been weeks ago—or that a service failed to start with Windows, but was likely started on a subsequent attempt.

 In theory, other applications are also supposed to log events to these logs.
 However, many applications don’t offer very useful event information.

 At this point, you’re probably wondering why you should care about Event Viewer, but it actually can be helpful if you’re troubleshooting a specific problem.
 For example, if your computer is blue-screening or randomly restarting, Event Viewer may provide more information about the cause.
 For example, an error event in the System log section may inform you which hardware driver crashed, which can help you pin down a buggy driver or a faulty hardware component.
 Just look for the error message associated with the time your computer froze or restarted—an error message about a computer freeze will be marked as Critical.